The predators below are especially difficult to guard against – they're wolves in sheep's clothing.

 Suspicious signs include excessive postage or wrapping, stains or odors (some explosives smell like almond or marzipan), is lopsided or lumpy, seems to contain a powdery substance, or marked as “Personal” or “Confidential.”
 Businesses usually don’t use handwritten labels.
 If you’re suspicious, do not touch it, open doors and windows (to minimize the effects of a blast), leave the vicinity and keep others out, then call the police.

-I'ves classified all home intrusions into five types so you can more easily understand home defense.
+I've classified all home intrusions into five types so you can more easily understand home defense (this page shows subtle variations of those types).
 To add to the familiar police terms of Break-In, Walk-In, and Push-In, I’ve created two new categories: Scam-In and Mug-In – as shown below:

 • Break-In: most homes are easy to invade.
 Learn what burglars hunt for.